Three Family Courts

 What matters does the Family Court Branch of the Superior Court of Justice hear?

-These courts can hear all family law matters including divorce, parenting time, decision-making responsibility, division of property, adoption, and child protection.
+These courts can hear ALL family law matters including divorce, parenting time, decision-making responsibility, division of property, adoption, and child protection.

 What are the two most referenced statutes in Family Law cases?

-The 2 most important statutes referenced in family law cases are the Divorce Act and the Family Law Act.
+The 2 most important statutes referenced in family law cases are as follows:

 Do these acts fall under provincial or federal jurisdiction?